 6. ANTIQUE PANELED CEILING

 Antique reclaimed wood has a gravity and personality that can’t be matched with newer materials.
 For some formal spaces that need some warmth and age to look their best, antique paneling is the ideal application.
 Crossed with reclaimed antique beams, this ceiling has personality for days.
+If your ceiling can’t bear the weight of solid wood beams, there is also the option of faux beams to achieve the same great design with lighter materials.

 7. DIMENSIONAL REPETITION

-Reclaimed paneling and dimensional lumber don’t have to be used solely in more rustic settings.
+Reclaimed wood planking and dimensional lumber don’t have to be used solely in more rustic settings.
 When used in a repetitive manner, they can also take on a more contemporary look that fits in well with transitional settings of all styles.
 Breaking up the sections of ceiling further enhances this effect and modernizes the look without sacrificing any charm.

 8. SUSPENDED CEILING

 Reclaimed dimensional lumber can be used the same way you can use new cut wood.
 In this case, the reclaimed lumber was suspended for a more contemporary look.
-The warmth of the wood helps keep the ceiling from looking cold or industrial and adds some interest to the space.
+The warmth of the old wood helps keep the ceiling from looking cold or industrial and adds some interest to the space.

 RECLAIM YOUR STYLE

 Reclaimed paneling and dimensional lumber add a lot of personality and charm to any space.
 Whether you’re finalizing a formal living room, or you’re trying to inject some warmth into a corporate office, turning your attention to the ceiling is a great place to start.
+Projects can be large or small, and may be a great home improvement project for diyers to tackle.

 Using the warmth of reclaimed wood also adds history and interest at the same time.
 Take a look at the reclaimed lumber at Elmwood to add to your ceilings and create the perfect style for any setting.